 The most important step is to level the tile floor.
 There will be gaps from the tiles you removed and there are also the grout lines to consider, which generally sit just below the surface of the tile.
 All dips and level differences will show through the linoleum.

-Level the floor with filler putty or a leveling compound, which is basically a quick-setting concrete mixture.
-This must fill in all gaps and grout joints, and must dry completely before you can lay the linoleum.
+Level the floor with floor leveling compound, which is basically a quick-setting concrete mixture that flows over the floor like thick syrup and seeks its own level.
+It usually doesn't need troweling, but you may have to some, especially around the edges of the floor.
+The compound must fill in all gaps and grout joints to make the floor completely flat, and it must dry completely before you can lay the linoleum.

 Installing New Linoleum